Chapter 16.16

 C. The hearing examiner shall review and decide upon the application pursuant to the provisions of Chapter 16.26 LFPMC.
 The hearing examiner shall approve, approve with conditions, or deny the request according to the following criteria:

-1. There is no other practical alternative to the proposed development with less impact on the sensitive areas;
+1. There is no other practical alternative to the proposed development with less impact on the critical areas;

 2. The application of this chapter would unreasonably restrict the ability to provide utility services to the public;